payolin/autoclicker-gui/README.md

 - ~~Clicking "change activation key" causes a not responding issue on Windows (works as intented in Linux)~~ should be fixed

 ---TODO---
-- Disable setting entries when program is running
+- Scrap the esc exit feature because it's just annoying
-- Implement a total click counter
+- find a way to make the program run without opening a empty python window
 - Actually release